Knabrostræde 25: Architecture

-Knabrostræde 25 is a slightly acute-angled corner building constructed in brick with four storeys abive a walk-out basement.
+Knabrostræde 25 is a slightly acute-angled corner building constructed in brick with four storeys above a walk-out basement.
 It has an eight-bays-long facade towards Knabrostræde, a three-bays-long facade towards Snaregade and a chamfered corner.
-The facade plastered yellow-painted, with green-painted window-frames and doors.
+The facade is plastered and yellow-painted, with green-painted window-frames and doors.
 It is finished with a cornice band above the ground floor and a white-painted cornice below the roof.
 The main entrance is located in the fourth bay from the corner in Knabrostræde.
 One of the two basement entrances is located in the corner bay.
 The other one, in Snaregade, is closed by green-painted wooden places.
-The red tile roof is sloped towards the street and a Mansard roof towards the courtyard.
+The red tile roof is sloped towards the street and a mansard roof towards the courtyard.
 The roof ridge is pierced by two chimneys.
 A side wing extends from the rear side of the building along one side of the central courtyartd.
 The rear side of the building (towards the courtyard) is also plastered and yellow-painted.